SerliKarapetian/ToDo-list/README.md

-credit to GreatStack on youtube
+credit to GreatStackDev on youtube